 I enjoy writing texts of various kinds.
-Blogging, writing articles, mixed with longer texts in the form of books for example.
+Blogging, writing articles, mixed with longer texts in the form of books, for example.
 Some reports have also been written in my various professional roles over the years.
 Occasionally I explore my writing by trying out new forms of texts and genres.
 I read different kinds of written material, a prerequisite for improving and developing my writing.

 “Language affects the tonality of the text.”

 Swedish is my mother tongue, and English is my second language.
 Interestingly, the tonality of the texts differs depending on the language I use.
 When writing texts in English, I transfer back to time spent in California and the vibe of San Diego, and they develop differently, i.e., getting another tonality.
-French is the third language and the one in which I nowadays only read texts.
-They take me back to the feeling experienced during years spent in Antibes, France.
-The fourth language is Spanish, which takes me into the Mexican mood.
+French is my third language and the one in which I nowadays only read texts.
+They take me back to the feeling I experienced during years spent in Antibes, France.
+The fourth language is Spanish, which brings me into the Mexican mood.

 “Language is more than words.”

 Culture, history, perceptions, encounters with people, etc., are carried within languages.
 Learning a language involves so much more than learning words.
 Languages shape thoughts and behavior, and In everyday life, this becomes clear when moving between subjects, professional roles, and workplaces.
 Even within countries, language may differ in different settings, such as between big cities and small towns.
 And may also be experienced in nearby neighborhoods, where there may be different cultures and local vocabularies.
 And with a better understanding of this complexity and interconnectedness, communication skills may improve for the better.